kinbiko/dev-env/README.md

 # dev-env
-Generic development environment on debian.
+Generic development environment on Debian and Ubuntu.
 Each script refers to one application.
 Most scripts can be easily up- or downgraded by opening the shell scripts and setting the `VERSION` variables.
 Although this is not guaranteed as it depends on the vendors of each of these applications.
+Most scripts are distro-agnostic, but some are not, e.g. Docker and Tmux.
-All default configurations of these scripts have been verified against a clean installation of Debian Jessie 3.16.0.
+All default configurations of these scripts have been verified against a clean installation of Debian Jessie 3.16.0 and Ubuntu 16.04 LTS respectively.

 ##Installation instructions:
 Assuming you are a user with sudo access: